 The US National Average Spot Price Is AlreadyLower than Agrify’s Average Projected TTK Customer Revenue Per Pound Over Ten Years

 Agrify provides a representative example of its expectations for its TTK partnerships in its investor presentation materials:

 Charitably, we assume that all of Agrify’s projected 20,720 lbs of production is grade A flower.
 A bit of simple math reveals Agrify’s cannabis pricing assumptions:

-So, the price Agrify assumes its TTK customer will get on average over 10 years is already lower than Cannabis Benchmark’s best estimate national “average” price.
+So, the price Agrify assumes its TTK customer will get on average over 10 years is already higher than Cannabis Benchmark’s best estimate national “average” price.
 Many mature and rapidly maturing cannabis markets like Washington, Oregon, and even Michigan, already have average wholesale prices for indoor cannabis lower than $1,700.
 Previously insulated states are also starting to see significantly more price competition - Florida and Pennsylvania have seen significant average price declines.
 When pricing pressure comes to markets, history has shown it is not gradual, but instead sudden and drastic - Michigan’s wholesale prices went down 23% in the last year (Source: Leaflink Wholesale Pricing Guide 2022), and Washington had >40% falls in wholesale pricing in one year as its market matured.
 To project a 10 year average price above the best guess national price today seems absurd to us.
 To the extent that Agrify believes that national cannabis legalization will lead to an extended period of higher wholesale pricing, they would be the only ones in the US cannabis industry to do so (our instincts are that eventual interstate commerce is deflationary).